 As a property manager, you are responsible for pavement maintenance of your parking lots and walkways.
 There is a wide range of asphalt contractors from which to choose, which can be bewildering at times.
 It may be tempting to choose the lowest-priced contractor and be done with it.

 However, parking lot maintenance is not a one-time event but an ongoing requirement.
 You should look for an asphalt contractor with whom you can establish a long-term professional relationship.
 Therefore, the choice requires some careful thought, consideration, and investigation beforehand to be sure you choose someone you can depend on, both now and in the future.
-Here are some tips to start your search.
+Here are some tips for choosing asphalt contractors in your area!

 Choose a Local Contractor

 Choosing a local asphalt contractor helps you narrow down your search, but that is only one of the reasons why you should look for a contractor within your own community.
 A local asphalt contractor should be familiar with conditions of weather and soil that are likely to affect the job.
 A contractor from your community should also be aware of any municipal regulations or codes that may apply to the task.
 Therefore, choosing a local contractor helps ensure compliance with applicable laws.